Abdulrahman-Alothman105/AI-Maintenance-Request-Classifier/README.md

 ### Tech Stack & Reasoning

 * **Next.js** — Used to build the Web application.
 It provides a modern framework for building web applications and supports API integration without requiring additional external libraries.
-* **React Native / Expo** — Used for the Mobile application, based on previous experience with React Native.
+* **React Native / Expo** — Used to build the Mobile application, based on previous experience with React Native.
-* **Google Gemini API** — Used to analyze maintenance requests, suggest the appropriate category and priority, and provide AI-powered classification.
-Gemini was also used during the planning and development process to analyze requirements, suggest suitable tools, and help write project content.
 * **Render** — Used to deploy and host the Web application, taking advantage of its available free hosting plan.
+* **AI Tools — Google Gemini & Claude**

+  * **Google Gemini** — Used as the AI service for analyzing maintenance requests and suggesting the appropriate category and priority.
+It was also used during the planning stage to analyze requirements, create an implementation plan, and suggest suitable tools.
   * **Claude** — Used during development to generate most of the application code, followed by manual review, modification, and refinement.

 ---